 The Log4j vulnerability has taken the world by storm and internal IT security teams have been caught off guard by the sheer magnitude of this threat to company systems.
 This “zero-day” remote code execution vulnerability allows attackers to run brute force attacks on vulnerable applications and remotely run malicious code without authentication.
 This could include malware such as cryptominers and ransomware.

 In Asia, the situation is no different.
-Over the past two weeks, Blackpanda has seen a spike in inbound cases, and we have noticed that many of these are due to Log4j vulnerability exploitations.
-While incident response services can and should be sought out following a breach, taking pre-emptive steps to ensure your system’s safety is a more cost-effective and defensive measure to avoid falling victim to a reactive scenario.
+Over the past two weeks, Blackpanda has seen a spike in inbound cases, many of which cite Log4j as the principal cause of concern.
+While incident response services can and should be sought out following a breach, taking pre-emptive steps to ensure your systems safety is a more cost-effective and defensive measure to avoid falling victim to a reactive scenario.

 As a first plan of attack for addressing the Log4j vulnerability, our security experts recommend the following three steps:

-- If your team does not have the capabilities to perform an internal audit or are seeking the support of seasoned incident response experts, Blackpanda also offers holistic Compromise Assessment services.
+Should your team not have the capabilities to perform an internal audit or are seeking the support of seasoned incident response experts, Blackpanda also offers holistic compromise assessment services.

 This is an extremely urgent matter and Blackpanda strongly advises organizations to take appropriate steps to protect their network immediately.
 If you have any questions or concerns related to this advisory, or are seeking immediate assistance responding to a cyber incident, please reach out directly to firstname.lastname@example.org.